'Brutal, callous': Elizabeth Zhong's murderer jailed for more than 18 years

 Zhong was stabbed more than 20 times, so violently that she was nearly decapitated, before her body was stuffed into a suitcase and transferred to the boot of her Land Rover.
 Police found her body that evening inside the blood-smeared SUV, which had been left on the side of the road in the East Auckland neighbourhood where she and Sun both lived.

-Today's hearing began as Zhong's adult daughter, who continues to have name suppression, stood at the opposite end of the courtroom as she addressed Sun with a victim impact statement.
+Zhong's adult daughter, who continues to have name suppression, stood at the opposite end of the courtroom today as she addressed Sun with a victim impact statement.
+She described her mum as "always soft, warm and glowing" and the best mother she could have had.

-"To this day, it has been incredibly hard to come to terms" with the death, she said.

-"I felt extremely hurt and confused because I believe my mum genuinely treated [Sun] with kindness.
+"I felt extremely hurt and confused because I believe my mum genuinely treated [Sun] with kindness," she said, explaining that she still struggles to come to terms with the death.

-"Every time we think about how much my mum suffered in her last moments, we're truly devastated."
+"Every time we think about how much my mum suffered in her last moments, we're truly devastated...He literally took the rug from under my feet and turned my life upside down."

+The pain was made worse by the "relentless suffocation" caused by media coverage of the high-profile case, she said.

+"I couldn't say anything publicly because I didn't want to jeopardise the police investigation," she said.
+"I have held my tongue back too many times."